Rome and Venice

 St Mark’s

-It wasn’t long before I was heading for St Mark’s, all of about a five minute walk from the hotel: down an alley, up over a side canal and into the square.
+It wasn’t long before I was heading for St Mark’s, about a five-minute walk from the hotel: down an alley, up over a side canal and into the square.

 The Basilica itself, the present building dating from the 11th century, is a blend of Eastern and Western influences, containing a lot of Byzantine design and representations – almost making it a fitting domicile for Byzantine treasures, albeit forcibly acquired.